flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 enablePlugins(JavaAppPackaging)
 {% endhighlight %}

-Here we are only defining the name of our project `spark-seed` and our dependencies.
+We are just defining the name of our project `spark-seed` and our dependencies.
-We are using Spark 1.6.0 (`spark-core`), we also added the `spark-testing-base` that will have some utilities to facilitate our testing environment.
+We are using Spark 1.6.0 (`spark-core`), we also added the `spark-testing-base` that contains have some utilities to facilitate our testing environment.

-The last line is enabling the `SBT Native Packager` plugin that we are going to setup now ;)
+The last line is enabling the `SBT Native Packager` plugin that we are going to setup right now ;)

 On `plugins.sbt` add the following: